When I left University and planned to leave my home country,

 - A Concourse d’Elegance for Porsche vehicles at the Austrian airport in in 'Zell am See', the home town of the Porsche family, was part of celebrations of 60 years of Porsche Car Clubs.

 - Rovinj Croatia

 - Rovinj:In Croatia on the clear waters of the Adriatic, with a temperate Caribbean climate, this is one of the loveliest places in Istria, which the Romans called the magic land.

 - Bleigiessen-One of London’s best free events: Varying hues of a waterfall, the wonder of the unexpected, charm of mass lightly suspended - Thomas Heatherwick’s 'Bleigiessen' in the Wellcome Trust Museum

 - To explore Bloomsbury in London is to travel through streets made familiar by the characters of literature.
 Here, the legacy of extraordinary lives of former residents colours the present.

 - A bastion of Britishness, the British Museum traces the heritage of civilisation and is fascinating even to the non-museum buff

 - London-Twinings Tea goldsmiths and clipper ships

-- The unlikely association of a famous tea maker, fast clipper ships, coins of the realm, investment banking and the prelude to the Fleet Street print trade, read like an adventure story
+- An unlikely association of famous tea, fast clipper ships, coins of the realm, investment banking and the Fleet Street print trade read like an adventure story

 - Discover the many aspects of Notre Dame Cathedral, Paris